mohitjain/mohitjain/_posts/2013-04-09-how-to-pull-push-from-multiple-git-repositories.markdown

 {% endhighlight %}

-Here you are doing the same, pushing the code to different repositories where things are different of two origin points ie heroku and origin :).
+Here you are doing the same, pushing the code to different repositories where things are different from two origin points ie Heroku and origin :).

-So lets assume we have two repositories ie repository_1 and repository_2 with remote urls  git@github.com:mohitjain/repository_1.git and git@github.com:mohitjain/repository_2.git respectively.
+So let's assume we have two repositories ie repository_1 and repository_2 with remote URLs  git@github.com:mohitjain/repository_1.git and git@github.com:mohitjain/repository_2.git respectively.

 Now setup two different origins in your local git repository